Waitsnake/CVD_Stuff/README.md

     but weaker color separation
 ```

-SC is therefore intended primarily as a safety mechanism.
+SC is primarily intended as a safety mechanism.

 Excessively large values may reduce the very color differences that DCK18L attempts to recover.